The World In Play: Chapter 6: Consequences

 "Oh, yeah.
 See the guy talking to the bartender?"

 "That old guy?"
 Raoul eyed the vampire at the bar and wondered how old he was.
 Vampires have two ages: The human age they had been when they were changed and also how long they had lived after that.
 The vampire at the bar looked as if he had been at least thirty-five before he had changed, which was unusual.
 What vampire, Raoul though, would eat someone that old?
-Raoul had not yet turned nineteen when he had been changed and had been a vampire for one hundred fifteen years.
+Raoul had not yet turned eighteen when he had been changed and had been a vampire for over a hundred years.

 "He went gray before he got turned, back in the last century.
 This is his place, so's the Bar."